Romeesh Ivey

-Romeesh Ivey (born 14 July 1994) is a Panamanian professional football midfielder who currently plays for Bulgarian club Spartak Varna and the Panama national team.
+Romeesh Ivey (born 14 July 1994) is a Panamanian professional football midfielder who currently plays for Bulgarian club Botev Vratsa and the Panama national team.

 Club career

 Alianza

 Ivey began his professional football career at Alianza in Panama City.

 Independiente

 On 19 February 2019, Ivey scored two goals in a 4–0 CONCACAF Champions League Round of 16 victory against Toronto FC.
 It was the first win in international football for Independiente.
 Ivey spend 2 loan seasons with the Bulgarian Etar.

 Spartak Varna

-On 6 June 2022 Ivey joined the newly promoted to the Bulgarian First League team Spartak Varna, signing a 3-years long contract deal.
+On 6 June 2022 Ivey joined the newly promoted to the Bulgarian First League team Spartak Varna, signing a 3-year long contract deal.

 International career

 He made his debut for Panama national football team on 28 January 2021 in a friendly game against Serbia.
 He substituted Misael Acosta in the 58th minute.